vignettes/visStatistics.Rmd

 chosen, based on the response type, the number of factor levels, and the

-When the feature variable has exactly two levels, Welch’s t-test is used to compare group means if the assumption of normality is satisfied.
-Otherwise, the Wilcoxon rank sum test is applied.
+When the predictor variable has exactly two levels, Welch’s t-test or the Wilcoxon rank-sum test is applied.

 )